Altitude 71m a.s.l

 Lowering off Leaning Jowler (F6b)Notice Board Crag.
 Take care here as you only just access the ledges edge. © rockcat

 This crag was said to be used to hang criminals on the top of as an example for all to see.
 Luckily this isn't done much these days and the top off the crag is now just a popular spot to watch the traffic (jams) on the A55.
 The routes themselves are on perfect solid rhyolite with plenty of positive holds and amazing pockets.
 "Fiendish Beandish" can possibly claim to be the best bolted route on mountain rhyolite in North Wales!

 The 2 sport routes "Leaning Jowler" and "Fiendish Beandish" were fully re-bolted by Ryan McConnell in 2010.
 He also installed lower-offs and on the belay ledge, a cable handrail along with extra bolts.
 The route "Born Again" was bolted by Joe Bertalot to produce a superb sport route.

 Come off the A55 at J17.
 Head towards Conwy Mountain and after crossing over the the A55 and the railway bridges immediately turn right and park 100m down the road.
-Double back and take a path up towards the crag.
-Either reach it from below via a slightly dodgy scramble or go over the top and drop down left to a rocky notch to find a rope handrail and then a steel cable on the wide grassy ledge wide ledge.
+Double back, cross over a stile and take a path up towards the crag.
+Either reach it from below via a dodgy scramble or better go over the top and drop down left to a rocky notch to find a rope handrail and then a steel cable on the wide grassy ledge wide ledge.

 Moderator Updates to this page are checked by UKC volunteer michael burrows